chung-leong/react-seq/doc/defer.md

 By default, contents get rendered immediately upon retrieval (i.e. delay = 0).

 Do not use small numbers.
-The difference between 0 and 1 is huge (no timer vs timer firing 1000 a second)!
+The difference between 0 and 1 is huge!
+A timer that fires 1000 a second is not something that you want.
 Remember, 24 FPS corresponds to a frame time of 42ms.
+A delay of ~200ms is barely perceptible.

 During server-side rendering ([SSR](./settings.md)), deferment is always infinite.
 Content updates only occur at stoppage points--when the generator returns or when it awaits a promise from the [event manager](./manageEvents.md).

-When delay = Infinity, awaiting a promise from the event manager causes an automatic [flush](./flush.md).
+Awaiting a promise from the event manager causes an automatic [flush](./flush.md).
+It also disables deferment until the promise is fulfilled.
+The latter behavior is only relevant for [`useProgressive`](./useProgressive.md) and [`useProgressiveState`](./useProgressiveState.md), where you're be pulling data from multiple generators.

 You might wish to disable progressive rendering after a component has reached a stage of readiness and the generator is kept active only to update it occasionally with fresh data from the server.
 The following example uses